LxrsV1-BotDevelopment/ColosseBOT/README.md

 If you want to, you can setup the bot on your own device.
 To get started visit the [setup page](https://colossebot.app/setup).

 ## 👷‍ Contribution
-Feel free to contribute if you have ideas or found an issue.
+Feel free to contribute if you have ideas and/or found an issue.

 You can:
 - [Open an issue](https://github.com/EEHoveckis/ColosseBOT/issues) (Problems, bugs or feature requests);